DIY Guide to Fly Fishing Valley Creek in Southeast Pennsylvania

 Best Spots to Fish Valley Creek

 Three miles of the lower sections of Valley Creek flow through Valley Forge National Historical Park.
-This area is accessible from Pennsylvania Route 252, which follows the course of the stream.
-You’ll find plenty of parking opportunities along this road.
+This area is accessible from Pennsylvania Route 252, which follows the stream’s course.
+There are plenty of parking opportunities along this road.
 You can also access the uppermost part of the stream by hiking upstream from Interstate 76.
-Keep in mind that there is privately owned property along the stream, so keep your eye out for areas of public access.
+Keep in mind that there is privately owned property along the stream, so keep an eye out for public access areas.

 The stream is accessible to wade fishermen, however it’s best to stay out of the water if possible as the stream bred trout spook very easily.

-If you have time, you’ll also want to check out Little Valley Creek, which has its own impressive population of brown trout.
+If you have time, you should also check out Little Valley Creek, which has an impressive population of brown trout.

 Stream Flow and Current Conditions